< Back

 Monitoring: AWS Certificate Manager (ACM)

-AWS Certificate Manager (ACM) simplifies the process of issuing, renewing, and managing publicand private SSL/TLS certificates for your AWS applications.
+AWS Certificate Manager (ACM) simplifies issuing, renewing, and managing public and private SSL/TLS certificates for your AWS applications.
 You can issue or import third-party certificates into ACM to enable the protection of singular domain names, multiple specific domain names, wildcard domains, and combinations of these.

 Why should you monitor AWS Certificate Manager (ACM)?